abelshinabery/Out-of-the-Woods/Docs/README.md

 Individual Contributions:

 **Rachel:**<br>
-[Big Button Accessibility Evaluation](Sprint2/ButtonAccess.md): Notes and suggestions for code changes to BigButton class to improve accessibility<br>
+[Big Button Accessibility Evaluation](Sprint2/ButtonAccess.md): Notes and suggestions for code changes to BigButton class to improve accessibility.
+This document is ready with specific suggestions that we can implement in code and test in the next sprint.
+Had planned to implement the code suggestions earlier but on hold until able to get app fully working in Expo locally<br>
 Also created .gitignore for the project (in main repo level) to help us stay consistent with this more complex code base.

 **Talon:**<br>